rancher/docs/content/rancher/v2.0-v2.4/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 VPC | Provides isolated network resources utilised by EKS and worker nodes.
 Rancher can create the VPC resources with the following [VPC Permissions]({{<baseurl>}}/rancher/v2.0-v2.4/en/cluster-provisioning/hosted-kubernetes-clusters/eks/#vpc-permissions).

-Resource targeting uses `*` as the ARN of many of the resources created cannot be known prior to creating the EKS cluster in Rancher.
+Resource targeting uses `*` as the ARN of many of the resources created cannot be known before creating the EKS cluster in Rancher.

 ```json
 {